 1. Shop Plato’s Closet 90% clearance sale at least twice a year.

-Plato’s Closet usually has clearance sales at the start of spring and winter (Boxing Day Sale Dec.
-26), but depending on their inventory, may have more.
+Plato’s Closet usually has clearance sales at the start of each season and on holidays, but depending on their inventory, may have more.
 Also, each store holds their own sale events, since they’re franchises.
-For example, the Plato’s Closet in Lafayette holds a Back-to-School tailgate sale event every August.
+For example, some Plato’s Closet stores hold a back-to-school tailgate sale event every July and August.

 2. Clearance items are marked with a yellow sticker and at least 50% off.